HiAmara/webscraper-for-teamprojekt/README.md

 Navigate to the project directory and then to the subfolder pharmnumbersscraper (`cd pharmnumbersscraper`)

-Execute the spider with the following command: `scrapy crawl your_spider`
+Execute the spider with the following command: `scrapy crawl pznscraper`
 #